scalawithcats/scala-with-cats/src/pages/codata/data-codata.md

 }
 ```

-The rules here are:
+The rules here for converting from data to codata are:

 1. On the interface (`trait`) defining the codata, define a method with the same signature as `fold`.
 2. Define an implementation of the interface for each product case in the data.
 The data's constructor arguments become constructor arguments on the codata `classes`.
 If there are no constructor arguments, as in `Bool`, we can define values instead of classes.
 3. Each implementation implements the case of `fold` that it corresponds to.

-Let's see an example for `List`.
+Let's see how this works for a slightly more complex example: `List`.
 We'll start by defining it as data and implementing `fold`.
 I've chosen to implement `foldRight` but `foldLeft` would be just as good.

 ```scala mdoc:silent
 enum List[A] {